Regression for Astronomical Data with Realistic Distributions, Errors and Non-linearity

 \subsubsection{Robustness to the inaccuracy estimation of uncertainty level}

 The uncertainty levels $\err{x}$ and $\err{y}$ are often subject to potential variance and bias in real data.
 To evaluate the robustness of different methods to inaccuracies in uncertainty level estimation, we perform analyses using the first 40 datasets from Sample 1 (accurate uncertainty levels), Sample 5.1 (systematically overestimated uncertainty levels), Sample 5.2 (systematically underestimated uncertainty levels), and Sample 5.3 (unbiased uncertainty levels with random noise).
-The result is shown in \autoref{fig:error_of_error}.
-The mODR method yield identical results for all the samples, which is expected as this method does not utilize $\err{x}$ and $\err{y}$ in its calculations.
 Despite the use of inaccurate values for $\err{x}$ and $\err{y}$, the performance of all the methods remains comparable to that obtained with accurate values.
 This finding suggests that, within the scope of our tests, all the six methods similarly exhibit robustness to both variance and bias in the estimation of $\err{x}$ and $\err{y}$.